minhnimble/learning-notes/learning-paths/flutter/ui/navigation-cookbook/navigate-to-new-screen-and-back.md

 In Flutter, screens and pages are called routes.
-The remainder of this recipe refers to routes. => a route is just a widget.
+The remainder of this recipe refers to routes → a route is just a widget.
 In Android, a route is equivalent to an Activity.
 In iOS, a route is equivalent to a ViewController.